SoccerHelp Home Page

 U-9 Team Goes from Losing All Games to Winning

 As every coach knows, it is very difficult to get a team that has consistently lost all of its games to become a winning team.
-The problem is a lack of confidence – they don’t believe they can win, so they don’t win – combined with a lack of effort (not enough practice and hustle) and lack of enthusiasm.
-If you can motivate them to practice hard and play hard, and change their attitude, they might be able to win, but “How can you motivate a losing team?”
+The problem is a lack of confidence - they don't believe they can win, so they don't win ' combined with a lack of effort (not enough practice and hustle) and lack of enthusiasm.
+If you can motivate them to practice hard and play hard, and change their attitude, they might be able to win, but "How can you motivate a losing team?"
 Below is a letter I received from a coach who used SoccerHelp's iron-on incentive patches to solve this problem.
 I receive many letters like this.
 This is why we will sell over 500,000 patches this year.... they really work, and are fun too.
 There are dozens of similar letters in our Testimonials.
-You can also see how Coach Doug uses patches at Watch Coach Doug Video Clips.
+You can also see how Coach Doug uses patches at How Coach Doug Uses Patches to Motivate Players.

 Hi SoccerHelp,